Brand Diary:

 for a Bangkok-based creative agency

-The Identity was Sharp,
+The identity was sharp,

 Brand Diary had a strong creative identity but an outdated website that failed to reflect it.
 They needed a complete redesign, one that felt modern, structured, and aligned with their bold, design-forward personality.
 With the UX already mapped, the focus shifted to crafting a clean, scalable UI that captured their voice and elevated their digital presence.

-Exactly what the UI
+exactly what the UI needed to be

 The redesigned site introduces a modern, modular UI that brings clarity and polish to Brand Diary’s digital presence.
 With improved structure, strong typography, and flexible layouts, the new design elevates key pages like Services and Team while remaining fully responsive and scalable.
 It’s simple, clean, and finally aligned with the brand’s creative confidence.